-By the time children are two years old they start to develop a growing sense of how objects in the world work.
+By the time children are 2 years old they start to develop a sense of how objects in the world work.
 Eventually, toddlers begin look at things symbolically and can use their imaginations to create roles and transform objects.
 In today’s academically charged society, it’s easy to forget how important pretend play is for kids’ development.
 But toddlers who regularly engage in pretend play develop the skills they need to prepare them for real life.

-“When toddlers pretend to cook, reenact a doctor’s visit, fight wild bears, or put out an imaginary fire, they are using imaginative play to help them make sense of the world” says early childhood teacher, Alison Keene.
+“When toddlers pretend to cook, reenact a doctor’s visit, fight wild bears, or put out an imaginary fire, they are using imaginative play to help them make sense of the world,” says early childhood teacher, Alison Keene.
 During pretend play, kids use words to interact and move plots along, plan and carry out sequences of events, solve problems for their imaginary friends, process information, predict the things that will happen next and cooperate with others.
 These factors encourage language development, empathy, concentration, problem solving abilities, logical thinking, creativity, comprehension, and social skills in young children.

 Help make the most out of your child’s pretend play experiences by providing an atmosphere that’s conducive for safe exploration!
 Here are some great prop ideas for richer pretend play experiences for your toddler.

 Everyday experiences and relationships with loved ones are the most influential part of learning for young children.
 This is why imitating mom and dad is the most common form of pretend play for youngsters.
 When your toddler sees you in the kitchen whipping up delicious meals, washing dishes, setting the table, and chatting on the phone, it’s not uncommon for her to mimic you.
 With the right gear your toddler can use her imagination to prepare wholesome meals for her dolls, reenact experiences at her favorite restaurant, or host a dinner party for all her teddy bear friends.
 Props for your toddler’s cooking station can include: